eerapheal/elid/README.md

 - **Admin Notification**: Alerts admin of new bookings
 - **Contact Confirmation**: Acknowledges client inquiries

-Templates use the Events & More brand colors and styling for professional appearance.
+Templates use the LID EVENT brand colors and styling for professional appearance.

 ## Deployment